Lead the Way

 - When you have something in mind, use AnswersFromExperiments and give it a try on a small scale within your organization.

 - Begin reading a new book from the reading list

 - Monitor the progress and see if you can get benefit from the practice with.
 If it doesn’t seem to be getting a desired result, what can you adjust in your intentional experiment that might help?

 - Return to the Trial section in the Adoption Experiment and begin a new loop starting with instruction number 1.

 Leaders are engaged, connected with the customers and the team, and understand the people whose efforts they lead.
 It requires you to be out front, leading the way.
 This means:

 - You constantly model behaviors you want from your team

 - You provide clear expectations for success

-- You actively participate in problemsolving and helping teams succeed when needed (not a license to micro manage!)
+- You actively participate in problem solving and helping teams succeed when needed (this is not a license to micro-manage, however)

 - You see your team engaged, and providing valuable insights into the process and outcomes you work toward

-- Not providing direction but being quick to offer criticism on work where you didn’t set expectations.
+- Not providing direction or setting expectations, but being quick to offer criticism on work

 - Passing the blame to others when something doesn’t go as planned

-- Treating people like resources rather than, well, people
+- Treating people like fungible resources rather than, well, people

-These behaviors undermine your credibility and any future ability to intentionally influence.
-People tend to retreat when attacked and ‘put up walls and armor’ to defend themselves from the attack.
-It shuts down their ability to work at their best, to innovate, to solve difficult problems and has them focused on their own self protection.
-Avoid this place at all costs.
+These behaviors undermine your credibility and hamper your ability to intentionally influence others.
+People tend to retreat when attacked and “put up walls and armor” to defend themselves from the attack.
+It shuts down their ability to work at their best, to innovate, to solve difficult problems and instead keeps them focused on their own self protection.

 Leading requires courage.
 Courage to: